Thank You Aimee: Background and release

-Taylor Swift released the standard edition of The Tortured Poets Department on April 19, 2024, containing sixteen tracks and four different seventeenth bonus track among different vinyl variant releases.
+Taylor Swift released the standard edition of The Tortured Poets Department on April 19, 2024, containing sixteen tracks and four different bonus tracks among different vinyl releases.
 Two hours after release, she surprise-released fifteen more tracks as a double album titled The Tortured Poets Department: The Anthology, which included the song "Thank You Aimee" as the 24th track.
 The title on the original album is stylized "thanK you aIMee".
 On June 22, 2024, Swift performed it as part of a mashup with her track "Mean" (2010) at the London stop of the Eras Tour.
-On August 15, 2024, this live performance was made available for download as part of a limited-time edition of The Tortured Poets Department available via Swift's online store.
-The title of the track on this edition is stylized "thank You aimEe".
+On August 15, 2024, this live performance was made available for download as part of a limited-time edition of The Tortured Poets Department on Swift's online store.
+On this edition, the song is stylized as "thank You aimEe".

 Composition and lyrical interpretations

 "Thank You Aimee" is a country, folk, and folk-pop track with country pop stylings, instrumented by guitar strums.
 The song is written in the key of G major in common time with a tempo of 96 beats per minute.
 Swift's lead vocals range from G_{3} to C_{5}.

 The lyrics of "Thank You Aimee" are directed towards Aimee, a character described as an old high-school bully.
 In the third verse, Swift's character thanks Aimee, telling her that even though she "wrote a thousand songs that you find uncool", she "built a legacy which you can't undo", adding that "there wouldn't be this, if there hadn't been you".
 In the bridge, Swift's character criticizes Aimee's lack of development ("I don't think you've changed much.
-And so I changed your name, and any real defining clues") and implies that "Aimee" is a fake name: "A song that only us two is gonna know is about you."
+And so I changed your name, and any real defining clues") and implies that "Aimee" is a fake name: "A song that only us two is gonna know is about you".

-Due to the lyrical content and the title's stylization with the capitalized letters spelling about "Kim", many media publications speculated that "Thank You Aimee" was a diss track directed at the media personality Kim Kardashian.
-The limited-time acoustic version's title has capitalized letters spelling "Ye", leading to interpretations that the track was also targeted at the rapper Kanye West.
-Swift had a publicized feud with Kardashian and West, formerly husband and wife, over West's 2016 single "Famous", in which West claimed he made Swift famous; Swift considered the lyrics of the song misogynistic.
+Many media publications speculated that "Thank You Aimee" was a diss track directed at media personality Kim Kardashian due to the song's capitalized letters spelling "Kim" and its lyrical content.
+The limited-time acoustic version's capitalization spelling "Ye" lead to interpretations that the track was also targeted at rapper Kanye West, also known as Ye.
+Swift had a publicized feud with Kardashian and West, formerly husband and wife, over his 2016 single "Famous", in which West claimed he made Swift famous; Swift considered the lyrics of the song misogynistic.
 Some critics thought that it was unnecessary for Swift to relive a long-gone feud.